-ARA requests that the following questions are put to the Irish Government:

-- 1) Will Ireland grant all adopted people the right to access their birth certificates and all records pertaining to their time in State, or State-funded, care? - 2) Will Ireland broaden the Mother and Baby Homes Commission of Investigation?
+- 1.2 In our previous submission to CEDAW, ARA requested that the following questions should be put to the Irish Government: - 1) Will Ireland grant all adopted people the right to access their birth certificates and all records pertaining to their time in State, or State-funded, care? - 2) Will Ireland broaden the Mother and Baby Homes Commission of Investigation?